ThatCatDev/Kaimu/docs/src/content/docs/configuration/authentication.md

 ---
 title: Authentication (OIDC)
-description: Configure OpenID Connect authentication for Pulse
+description: Configure OpenID Connect authentication for Kaimu
 ---

-Pulse uses OpenID Connect (OIDC) for authentication.
+Kaimu uses OpenID Connect (OIDC) for authentication.
 This allows you to integrate with any OIDC-compliant identity provider.

 ## How It Works

 1. User clicks a provider button on the login page
 2. Browser redirects to the identity provider
 3. User authenticates with the provider
-4. Provider redirects back to Pulse with an authorization code
+4. Provider redirects back to Kaimu with an authorization code
 5. Backend exchanges code for tokens and creates/links user
-6. User is logged into Pulse
+6. User is logged into Kaimu

 ## Configuration